-This project completes the widening of 0.34 miles of Avent Ferry Road from N.C.
-55 to what was formerly Piney Grove Wilbon Road.
+This project widen 0.34 miles of Avent Ferry Road from N.C.
+55 to Ralph Stephens Road (formerly Piney Grove Wilbon Road).
 The town secured federal funding for design, right-of-way acquisition and construction for approximately 80 percent of projected costs.

 - Click here for detailed information and a video about this type of intersection on the Virginia Department of Transportation website.